shanta3220/Riko-The-Adventurer/README.md

-# Riko:The-Adventurer
+# Riko: The Adventurer
-# A Top Down 2D RPG game made with Unity3D
+A Top Down 2D RPG game made with Unity3D